Dirk Hartog Island National Park

 Dirk Hartog Island can only be accessed by private boat (about 35km from Denham), a commercial barge service from Steep Point or light aircraft charter.
 A high clearance four-wheel-drive vehicle is required to drive on the island.
 When visiting the island please make sure you don't bring any unwanted pests with you.
 Check your gear and vehicle for hitchhikers like geckos, rats and seeds.
 See island protection for more about keeping our islands free of unwanted pests.

 By 4WD & vehicle barge

-Boat owners are welcome to visit the island either on a day trip, to camp or to stay at the homestead.
+Boat owners are welcome to visit the island either on a day trip or overnight stay.
 Most people travel across from Denham, a journey of approximately 35km as the crow flies.
 During summer when strong southerly winds are the norm the journey may not be possible.
 Check local conditions and ensure you have all necessary safety equipment before crossing.
 If you wish to camp bookings must be made prior to your departure.

 Designated camping locations around the island include Urchin Point, The Block, Sandy Point, Quoin Head, Dampier's Landing, Withnell Point, Louisa Bay and Notch Point.
 Campsites are basic, with little or no facilities.
+Camp sites are managed by the Department of Parks and Wildlife and fees apply.
 For details and availability please click here.

 When camping you will need to bring everything with you including a fuel stove as campfires are not permitted for reasons explained here.